csummerscales/Portfolio/README.md

 Sort.asm - From my assembly language class, I implemented quicksort in MIPS.
 We didn't have to do quicksort, it was an option for extra credit.

 Tracer.cxx - A ray tracing solution for spheres and cones.
 From my Graphics algorithms class.

+Most of my database work is property of the PA Supreme Court (my employeer).